quantum-kite/kite/disorder.md

 )
 ```
 Before exporting the settings to the hdf file, it is possible to define multiple disorder realizations which will be superimposed to the clean system.

-The following script shows a minimal example of how to configure the structural disorder:
+The following script has a a minimal example of how to configure the structural disorder

 https://gist.github.com/quantum-kite/b2457db46dbff9ad02a56443255ace46

-with the resulting density of states:
+with the resulting density of states

 ![image](https://user-images.githubusercontent.com/39924384/40953908-5582c346-6858-11e8-80ed-3e86cbf6f299.png)